 Occupational therapist (OTs) can work in a variety of locations including hospitals, long-term care homes, schools, businesses/companies, mental health centres, the community, and private clinics – like Max Health!

 OUR TREATING PROFESSIONAL

-Emily Wright Occupational Therapist Provisional Clinic – Prospect Street Meet Emily!
+Emily Wright Occupational Therapist Clinic – Brookside Drive & Prospect Street Meet Emily!
 Emily is an Occupational Therapist (OT) who graduated with a BSC.
 (Hons) Psychology degree from the University of New Brunswick, and she liked Fredericton so much that she stuck around to complete her MSc.
 Exercise and Sport Science degree.
-Emily always wanted to be…
+Emily always wanted…